pow-auth/pow/README.md

 Pow is build to be modular, and easy to configure.
 Configuration is primarily passed through method calls, and plug options and they will take priority over any environment configuration.
 This is ideal in case you've an umbrella app with multiple separate user domains.

-The most easy way to use Pow with Phoenix is to create a Pow.Phoenix module.
-This will keep a persistent fallback Pow configuration that you configure in one place.
-This is automatically generated when you run `mix pow.install`.
+The easiest way to use Pow with Phoenix is to use a `:otp_app` in method calls, and set the app environment configuration.
+This will keep a persistent fallback configuration that you configure in one place.

 ### Module groups